developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure Omnitrail settings for the WLAN adapter on a device.
+Use this *Sub-group* to configure Omnitrail settings for the WLAN adapter on a device.

 **Detail Information:**